3perf/website/src/content/blog/react-monitoring/index.md

 ---
-title: 'How to Monitor Your React Runtime Performance'
+title: 'Get Fast, Stay Fast: How To Monitor React Render Performance'
 description: 'So you just made your app fast.
 Now, how do you ensure it doesn’t get slow again?'
 author:
   id: iamakulov